JackOfSpade/Text_to_Speech/README.md

 BasicAWSCredentials credentials = new BasicAWSCredentials("Your_Access_Key_ID", "Your_Secret_Key");
 ```

-You can get a free AccuWeather API Key here: https://aws.amazon.com/console/
+You can get a free AWS API Key here: https://aws.amazon.com/console/